 Hernias and other serious such problems require surgery and very long periods of recovery away from work.
 To make matters worse, hernias are extremely painful and can happen in the groin, abdomen, or lower chest.
 Most do not go away on their own and the worker will require extensive treatment.

-Depending on your case, you may be entitled to not only medical treatment, but also temporary disability payments, mileage reimbursement for doctors visits, medical appointment reimbursement, and when needed, future disability payments.
+Depending on your case, you may be entitled to not only medical treatment but also temporary disability payments, which can vary depending on where you live.
+California disability insurance, for example, provides short-term disability insurance and paid family leave to eligible workers, with eligibility depending on various factors.
+You can also receive mileage reimbursement for doctors visits, medical appointment reimbursement, and when needed, future disability payments.

 Getting the workers comp settlement you deserve can be achieved through lawyers that deal with cases like yours every day.
 It’s important to get the medical treatment and legal advice that you need to ensure that you receive adequate income, fair reimbursement and have access to the medical care that will put you on a journey back to good health.